West Rim vs. South Rim of the Grand Canyon (Easy To Follow Guide)

-The Grand Canyon is the second most popular National Park in the United States and its physical area is massive, larger that the entire state of Rhode Island, or 3 times bigger than Singapore.
+The Grand Canyon is the second most popular National Park in the United States and its physical area is massive, larger than the entire state of Rhode Island, or 3 times bigger than Singapore.

-Most of the area inside the Grand Canyon is inaccessible by car, foot or boat.
+Most of the area inside the Grand Canyon is inaccessible by car, foot, or boat.
 Of the areas available to visit, the main ones are the West Rim, South Rim, and North Rim.

 While these may sound vaguely similar, they have a lot of differences.

 Considering the North Rim is closed half the year and is far off the tourist trail, we will focus on the difference between the Grand Canyon Canyon West Rim and the Grand Canyon South Rim.

 Where are the West and South Rim?